 Junior Brain Trainer

-Avanquest Software Publishing, a leading consumer software and games publisher, is soon to release Junior Brain Trainer on Nintendo DS.
-This is a stimulating and fun game to help children improve a range of important skills and includes a wide variety of fun puzzles and quizzes set in colourful environments to promote learning and education in an entertaining way.
+Avanquest Software Publishing, a leading consumer software and games publisher, has launched Junior Brain Trainer for Nintendo DS to retail today.
+This is a stimulating and fun game to help children improve a range of important cognitive skills.
+It includes a wide variety of fun puzzles and quizzes set in colourful environments to promote learning and education in an entertaining way.

 Created specifically for 6-11 year olds, Junior Brain Trainer gives young minds a fitness workout to help develop important key skills in reading, writing, spelling, maths, geometry, logic and problem solving.
 Junior Brain Trainer takes a fresh and fun approach to teaching by delivering information in bite size chunks, making it easier to digest.
 The structured gameplay is designed to suit a child’s attention span and ensures they are continually engaged.